jakka351/GenericDiagnosticTool/README.md

 Update 07/12/2024: Minor modifications to the J2534 code have proven successful and I have tested the software with a Ford VCM2 and Tactrix Openport successfully.
 Looking for more interfaces to be tested.

+## Technical Support
+If you are using this software and require techncial support, Tester Present Specialist Automotive solutions provides technical support for $150 AUD per hour.
+Feel free to get in touch if you require support. https://testerpresent.com.au

 ## Executable Download
 See the Releases Page.